sosoftmanruszak/hello-rest-app/README.md

 ```

 This command will run linter, unit tests and service on port 3000.

 While service is running you can:

 * execute api tests by command: ```make api_tests```
 * call hello endpoint with positive scenario: ```make hello_test_positive```
 * call hello endpoint with negative scenario: ```make hello_test_negative```

-Hello endpoint in example above is called using tools/client.js script from this repo.
+Hello endpoint in example above is called using tools/client.js script from this repository.

-All commands are executed for host=localhost and port=3000.
+Commands above are executed for host=localhost on port=3000.

 ## Available commands